dnehar/Infants_Cov19/README.md

 # Study design for scRNAseq
-scRNA-seq profiling of PBMC from 26 SARS-Cov-2 infected infants (10 asymptomatic, 11 mild and 5 severe patients), as well as 14 healthy matched controls
+scRNA-seq profiling of PBMC from 26 SARS-Cov-2 infected infants/young children (10 asymptomatic, 11 mild and 5 severe patients), as well as 14 healthy matched controls
 Antibody titers (anti-SARS and IFN)

 # scRNAseq method